escapegameibk/microcontroller/ECPROTO.md

 payload is empty.
 The slave should respond with a message with the same id and with the id-list as payload.
 A null-termination is not required.

-11. Request gpio pin state 0x0B
+11. Request gpio pin state ID 0x0B

 Request wther the requested gpio pin is enabled or not.
 This action takes 2 parameters: the register id, and the bit.
 It returns a frame with the same id and 3 paramters: the register id, the bit, and the pin state.
 The pin state should be 0 if the pin is disabled, and 1 if the pin is enabled.

-12. Print string to secondary connection 0x0C
+12. Print string to secondary connection ID 0x0C

 Print some string to a secondary serial connection.
 Where and what the secondary connection is is implementaion defined.
 It may be anything.
 It takes as a parameter a null terminated string, and transfers it to the secondary connection.
 The NULL-Terminator is NOT transmitted.
 Its response consists of a frame with the same id and a boolean indicating success as a payload.

+13. Get analog input ID 0x0D

+Request an analog value from a slave.
+What that analog value may be is not the concern of the master, though the masterm ay have influenced this value by some other means.
+This request requires no parameters.
+Its response consists of a frame with the same id and a 8-bit value of the analog-digital converter, where 255 is the highest, and 0 the lowest value.

 # ERRATA